 Having started in Rio de Janeiro, the popularity grew worldwide further aided by the participation of internationally renowned players.
 In 1992 Beach Soccer Worldwide (BSWW) was formed that also became the governing body of the sport with the intention to formulate the laws of the game.
 Up to this point there were several variations being played across the world.
-BSWW also organised a pilot event in the same year in Los Angeles.
-By the following year the first professional beach soccer competition was launched in Miami with teams from the United States, Brazil, Argentina and Italy taking part.
 By 1994 the first televised tournament was staged on the very location where the game first originated more than fifty years ago, the Copacabana Beach in Rio de Janeiro.
-The first Beach Soccer World Championship was held in 1995 in Brazil with the hosts also claiming the top honours of becoming the first world champions.
+The first Beach Soccer World Championship was held in 1995 in Brazil with the hosts also claiming the top honours.

 In 1996 the Pro Beach Soccer Tour was launched that included up to 60 matches in two years played across South America, Europe, Asia and the USA.
 Interest grew rapidly in Europe leading to the formation of the European Pro Beach Soccer League in 1998.
 Beach Soccer Worldwide brought all the various leagues and groups under one umbrella and therefore also unifying all Pro Beach Soccer tournaments.
 In addition, BSWW also provides representation to sponsors and to FIFA, the world governing body of football.
-The 2005 the first World Cup was held on the Copacabana Beach with France becoming the first holders of the new international tournament.
+BSWW is based in Barcelona, Spain.